 Thomas Grasse (born 1955) has served as a member of the Supervisory Board since March 2014.
 In 1977 he earned his Bachelor in Banking from Frankfurt School of Finance and Management.
 He gained broad experience in commercial and investment banking while working for HypoVereinsbank, Munich (now UniCredit) from 1974 to 2007 in a number of senior executive managerial positions in Germany, Luxembourg and Poland.
 From 2007 to 2009, he served as CFO and COO of UniCredit Market & Investment Banking Poland, based in Warsaw.
 While at HypoVereinsbank he gained significant experience in Corporate Development and strategic M&A and was responsible for numerous corporate transactions with a focus on financial institutions in Germany, Austria, the UK, Russia and the CIS, as well as managing strategic partnerships and ownership in various investments.
 His experience as a member of the Board of Directors in Russia includes Banca Intesa Russia, International Moscow Bank (now UniCredit) and a leading Russian packaging company.
-Since 2009, Mr. Grasse has served as a member of the Board of Directors of various banks in Russia, Central Asia and the EU on behalf of international financial institutions and institutional investors.
+Since 2009, Mr. Grasse has served as a member of the Board of Directors of various banks in Russia, Central Asia and the EU as an independent director on behalf of international financial institutions and institutional investors.
+Currently Mr. Grasse is a member of the Advisory board of Specta-Group AG (Zug/Switzerland and Moscow/Russian Federation); he also serves on the board of Banca Transilvania S.A.
+(Cluj-Napoca, Romania).
 Thomas Grasse was nominated to CBM's Supervisory Board by EBRD.